babyfish-ct/graphql-provider/doc/user-implementation.md

     - δ

-        *it* is an implicit parameter provided by the lambda expression of the runtime.implement function, representing the current Author object
+        *it* is an implicit variable provided by the lambda expression of the *runtime.implement function*, representing the current *Author* object

 ## 2. BookStore.avgPrice